6 Things Not to Do If You Want to Have Anal Sex Successfully

 What does dominance in a relationship mean to you?
 What traits will a Dominant have?
 How should a Dominant behave?

 There are a lot of stereotypes of Dominants (and indeed submissives, but that’s another day) out there.
 Most of them are, to put it in very crass and British terms, complete stark raving bollocks.
-One only has to peruse the depths of Kinky & Popular on Fetlife to see all the One True Way-ism at play, people who are absolutely convinced that their particular brand of Dominance (or submission, or Mastery, or slavery) is the only real and correct one and that we should all just follow their lead if we want to Do It Right.
+One only has to peruse the depths of Kinky & Popular on Fetlife to see all the One True Way-ism at play, people who are absolutely convinced that their particular brand of Dominance (or submission, for that matter) is the only real and correct one and that we should all just follow their lead if we want to Do It Right.

 “A REAL Master always…”